jrezai/lvnauth/README.md

 ### Description

-LVNAuth is a desktop application that lets you create and view visual novels.
-Currently, it is available for Linux.
+LVNAuth is a desktop application that lets you create and play visual novels.
+Currently, it is only available for Linux.

 ### Main features:

-- **Built-in Editor**: Manage your visual novel, from beginning to end, using LVNAuth's GUI editor.
+- **Built-in editor**: Manage your visual novel, from beginning to end, using LVNAuth's GUI editor.

-- **A command system**: You can start or stop actions in your visual novel by using some simple commands. <br><br>A built-in Wizard window will guide you with using commands so you don't have to memorize the commands.
+- **A command system**: You can start or stop actions in your visual novel by using simple commands. <br><br>A built-in Wizard window will guide you with using commands so you don't have to memorize the commands.

     No programming experience required.
 LVNAuth is made for story writers.

-- **Chapters and Scenes**: You can have multiple scenes within a chapter.
+- **Chapters and scenes**: You can have multiple scenes within a chapter.

-- **Simple Animations**: Ability to apply character and object animations, such as *fade*, *movement*, *rotate*, and *scale*.
+- **Simple animations**: Ability to apply character and object animations, such as *fade*, *movement*, *rotate*, and *scale*.

+- **Create non-linear visual novels**: Branch your stories off based on the viewer's choices.
+Linear visual novels can also be created.

 ### Other features: